WeblateOrg/weblate/docs/admin/management.rst

 skips translations which are same as existing ones, only different ones are added.

+.. django-admin-option:: --author USER@EXAMPLE.COM

-You should specify existing user using ``--author`` parameter (you can create one in the admin interface if needed).
+    Email of author for the suggestions.
+This user has to exist prior importing (you can create one in the admin interface if needed).

 Example: